SherinGr/ActiveInference/README.md

 This project is part of the research line on Prediction Error Minimisation lead by Prof. dr. ir.
 Martijn Wisse to apply Active Inference in robotics.

-Project contact: Sherin Grimbergen (s.s.grimbergen@tudelft.nl)
+Project contact: Sherin Grimbergen (sheringrimbergen@hotmail.com)

 ### Keywords